hippenmeyerlab/cell2layer/README.md

 ### More layers

-If more layer boundaries are provied, the relative position of a marked point within its assinged layer, the same computation is applied for the layer boundaries of the layer, where the point was assined to. (`cell_relative_intra_dist`).
+If more layer boundaries are provided, the relative position of a marked point within its assinged layer, the same computation is applied for the layer boundaries of the layer, where the point was assined to. (`cell_relative_intra_dist`).

 <p align="center">
     <img src="img/more_layers_1.png" alt="Points are assigned to layers as defined by the layer borders" width="512" />